 If a student wishes to appeal a decision made by the Associate Dean for Academic.
-Affairs and Strategic Partners hips, the student must direct a letter stating the reason(s) for the appeal to the Dean within ten (10) business days of receipt of the first class/certified letter.
+Affairs and Strategic Partners hips, the student must direct a letter stating the reason(s) for the appeal to the Dean within ten (10) business days of receipt of the emailed letter.
 Appeals are only considered based on new evidence not available at the time of the hearing and/or errors in procedure.
 All decisions by the Dean are final.

-- 1. If the student chooses to appeal a decision made by the Associate Dean for Academic Affairs and Strategic Partnerships, he/she must inform the Dean in writing of the intent and the reason(s) for the appeal within ten (10) working days of receipt of the Associate Dean for Academic Affairs and Strategic Partnerships' first class/certified letter. - 2.
-The Dean will consider the appeal, if deemed appropriate, and inform the student of the appeals decision via electronic and first-class certified mail, return receipt requested.
+- If the student chooses to appeal a decision made by the Associate Dean for Academic Affairs, he/she must inform the Dean in writing of the intent and the reason(s) for the appeal within ten (10) working days of receipt of the Associate Dean for Academic Affairs' electronic mail. - The Dean will consider the appeal, if deemed appropriate, and inform the student of the appeals decision via electronic mail.

-S3.2.6.7 Return to Satisfactory Academic Standing
+S3.2.7 Return to Satisfactory Academic Standing

-If the Committee on Admissions and Academic Standards determines that an academic. sanction of deceleration, suspension or dismissal is not warranted, the Committee will recommend to the Associate Dean for Academic Affairs and Strategic Partnerships that the student return to satisfactory academic standing.
+If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the Committee will recommend to the Associate Dean for Academic Affairs that the student return to satisfactory academic standing.

-If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the committee will recommend to the Associate Dean for Academic Affairs and Strategic Partnerships that the student return to satisfactory academic standing.
+If the Committee on Admissions and Academic Standards determines that an academic sanction of deceleration, suspension or dismissal is not warranted, the committee will recommend to the Associate Dean for Academic Affairs that the student return to satisfactory academic standing.

-The Associate Dean for Academic Affairs and Strategic Partnerships will notify the student in writing of his/her decision via electronic and first class/certified mail, return receipt requested.
+The Associate Dean for Academic Affairs will notify the student in writing of his/her decision via letter sent to the student via their Stony Brook University email.